Compliance & Tax

 - Reluctance to provide details of their identity

 - Customer is trying to use intermediaries to hide their identity or involvement

 - There appears to be no genuine reason for the customer using the business’s services

 - Money is paid by a third party who does not appear to be connected with the customer

 - The customer requests payment to a third party who has no apparent connection with the customer

 - A cash transaction is unusually large, and the customer will not disclose the source of funds.

 - A transaction is carried out for less than market value with an unconnected person

-- The following records are required to be kept for 5 years:
+- The following records will be kept for 5 years: